 It’s not too late!
 You still have time to act and set down a plan of action that will get you past the 31st of December deadline – Avecto and McAfee can help you do exactly that, by identifying where the key gaps in your compliance are and make an immediate plan to address them.

 Need further help?
-Read our short article on DFARs compliance, which covers the key regulations in more detail, or get in touch to discuss your specific requirements.
+Get in touch to discuss your specific requirements.